The DELWP letter

 Now take a look at this next set of images: The centre image shows Tony

 King and Adrian Younger shoulder to shoulder in front of their Kennedy

 tree.
-Notice on the left where their outline is traced.
-Then also notice
+Notice on the image (right) where their outline is traced against

-on image at right, another unrelated tree, they sought to show its size and age- but this one
+on that unrelated tree, they sought to show its size and age- but this one

 is more likely the correct size because 3 and more figures can span its

-The text above right reads; "This is not the proposed Kennedy tree
+The yellow text above right reads; "This is not the proposed Kennedy tree

 but one that shows considerable size and age.
 We can see one tree can

 shoulder 3 and 1/2 persons where as their Kennedy tree only two persons.